 Draw-Down & Max Draw-down

-In trading, risk to be managed are the potential trading losses.
-Using money management guidelines will not only protect your account but will also make you profitable over the long-run.
+In trading, the risks to manage encompass possible trading losses.
+Adhering to money management guidelines not only safeguards your account but also enhances your profitability in the long term.

 Draw-down